-Prize: Publication, 10% of print run, and invitation to read at the 2016 Fall for the Book literary festival in Fairfax, VA (accommodation and travel within the continental United States will be paid).
-The prose winner receives an invitation to read at the 2017 New Leaves festival in Fairfax, VA (accommodation and travel within the continental United States will be paid).
+Prize: Publication and 10% of print run.
+Winners will be invited to read at a book launch event at the New Leaves Literary Festival at George Mason University in Fairfax, VA.
 Runners-up and/or designated finalists will also be invited to receive recognition at the events.
 Contest finalists will be considered for publication in the Gazing Grain Press miniature series of limited-run, handmade artist books.

 See category below for chapbook submission guidelines.

 Book reviews are accepted unsolicited year-round.
 Reviews appear online at gazinggrainpress.com

 (See category below for book review submission guidelines.)

 Gazing Grain Press is accepting art for consideration for the covers of published titles and for use in our miniatures.
 We accept art submissions year-round.

 Submit no more than three images as representations of your work.
 Feel free to include a link to your website or web gallery in the submit form.
 If you wish, include a statement in your cover letter about what feminism means to you and your work.
 Visual art in any medium (including photographs of three-dimensional work) and photography is accepted.

 The published artist will receive 10% of the print run and shall negotiate a usage contract with GGP.

 - We only consider previously unpublished book reviews.
 A book review may be re-posted with proper acknowledgement of its first appearance at Gazing Grain Press.

 - Edit please!
 Grammatical mistakes detract from the quality of a review.